AlibabaCloudDocs/nat/intl.en-US/Enhanced NAT gateway/Upgrade a standard NAT gateway to an enhanced NAT gateway at a scheduled time.md

 # Upgrade a standard NAT gateway to an enhanced NAT gateway at a scheduled time

-Enhanced NAT gateways are upgraded from the technical architecture of standard NAT gateways.
-Compared with standard NAT gateways, enhanced NAT gateways offer higher elasticity and stability.
-This improves how you can manage data transfer.
-You can upgrade standard NAT gateways to enhanced NAT gateways at a scheduled time free of charge in the Virtual Private Cloud \(VPC\) console.
-The time period for free upgrades is extended from December 31, 2020 to March 30, 2021.
+Enhanced NAT gateways are an upgrade from standard NAT gateways and use a more advanced architecture.
+Compared with standard NAT gateways, enhanced NAT gateways provide higher elasticity and stability.
+This helps you manage data transfer in a more efficient manner.
+You can upgrade standard NAT gateways to enhanced NAT gateways at a scheduled time in the Virtual Private Cloud \(VPC\) console.
+The upgrade is free of charge.
+The time period for free upgrades is extended from December 31, 2020 to .

 ## Upgrade notes